jfeltz/shake-cpp/README.md

 Main design features & approach:

-  * localize the source <-> obj and obj <-> exec isomorphisms in a single data-structure, and generalizes operations on them.
-This approach works very well in managing the complexity of shake rule patterns.
+  * separate the source <-> obj and obj <-> exec isomorphisms in a single data-structure, and generalize operations on that.
+This approach works very well in managing the complexity of shake rule patterns:
+  *
 ```haskell
 buildPaths :: FilePath -> BuildPaths
 buildPaths build_par =